jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 - `App` Component - renders the H1
 - `public/index.html` - renders the cards

-**Note:** You might have noticed that the App Component was written slightly different then before.
+**Note:** You might have noticed that the App Component was written slightly differently then before.
 It's being both created and exported at the same time and requires less code.

 ```js
 export default function App() {